ant-design/ant-design/docs/react/getting-started.en-US.md

 title: Getting Started
 ---

 Ant Design React is dedicated to providing a **good development experience** for programmers.
-Before starting, it is recommended to learn [React](https://reactjs.org) and [ES2015](http://babeljs.io/docs/learn-es2015/) first, and correctly install and configure [Node.js](https://nodejs.org/) v8 or above.
+Before starting, it is recommended to learn [React](https://react.dev) first, and correctly install and configure [Node.js](https://nodejs.org/) v16 or above.

 The official guide also assumes that you have intermediate knowledge about HTML, CSS, and JavaScript, and React.
 If you are just starting to learn front-end or React, it may not be the best idea to use the UI framework as your first step.

-Finally, if you are working in a local development environment, please refer to [Install and Initialization](/docs/react/use-with-create-react-app#install-and-initialization) section of "Use in create-react-app".
+Finally, if you are working in a local development environment, please refer to [Use with create-react-app](/docs/react/use-with-create-react-app).

 ---